bhuvankothari90/BostonHousePricing/README.md

 9. Project Commit and Push in GitHub
 10. Prediction using Flask API and Postman
 11. Web application using Flask showing the Predicted values for given Parameters
-12. Deployment in Cloud using Heroku
+12. Deployment in Cloud using Github in Heroku
 13.